 We’ve all seen the movies with the white protagonist who has a gaggle of sidekicks.
 One of them is usually the tell-it-like-it-is black chick.
 She is not the main character in the love story, but she’s in close proximity, offering sage advice and witty comebacks.
 You’re thinking of her when you say, “I have diverse relationships,” but really mean, “I have this one black friend.”
-Many black women are used to occupying that space.
+Many black women in church are used to occupying that space.

-Now, married to the husband I used to pray for, I still feel very deeply the effects of those thought processes and environments I faced as a single woman of color in the church.
+Now, married to the husband I used to pray for, I still feel very deeply the effects of those thought processes and environments I faced as a single woman in church.
 I still find myself looking back and wishing that my white friends knew—or at least admitted—some of the unique struggles that I had to face and that I still watch so many of my sisters in Christ face every day.

 1. WE DON’T FIT THE MOLD.

 The other day, I ran into Walmart for some hair products.
 I scoured the shelves for shampoo that wouldn’t destroy my hair.
 I doubled back three or four times and passed row after row after row of options before I realized that my products weren’t even on the same aisle as everyone else’s.
 They were one aisle over, contained on four meager shelves.

 My hair does not fit the mold of the industry standard.
 And while hair like mine is gaining representation, my strands are the perfect illustration of what it’s like to be a single black woman who lives in white space.
 When you think of the smiling soccer mom who will homeschool your kids or bolster the women’s ministry at your local church, you think of the row after row of white options, not the little ethnic shelf in the corner that you have to be looking for to spot.

 2. WE ARE NOT “THE IDEAL.”